"I prefer cynical people. Nice guys grow on trees."

 We stood there for a minute.
 I studied the labels on the tomato sauce, she studied my face.

 “You look awful,” Anita commented.
-Her bluntness was one of the reasons I liked her, but not today.
+Her bluntness was normally one of the reasons I liked her, but not today.
 Today, it felt like she was saying, I leave you for a few months and you fall apart.
 Which wasn’t strictly untrue, but it hurt nonetheless.

 “So do you,” I snapped without thinking.
 Anita looked surprised, and with reason.
 After all, she looked anything but awful, standing there caramel-skinned and gorgeous in a tight tank top and short shorts.
-I, on the other hand, seemed to be going for the just-rolled-out-of-bed look, and I thought that I had pulled it off rather well, seeing as I literally just rolled out of bed before coming out to get milk, ice cream, and brownie mix.
+I, on the other hand, seemed to be going for the just-rolled-out-of-bed look.
+I thought that I had pulled it off well, seeing as I literally just rolled out of bed before coming out to get milk, ice cream, and brownie mix.
 It had been a long night, and those three items couldn’t wait.

 I had the irrational urge to hurt her, to cut her with my words the way her very presence still cut me.
 It didn’t work.